Faculty Poster Session for Scholarship of Teaching and Learning

-The Scholarship of Teaching and Learning (SOTL) is a growing area of research and discussion at top universities across the country, and we are excited to be joining their ranks through this inaugural effort.
+The Scholarship of Teaching and Learning (SOTL) is a growing area of research and discussion at top universities across the country.

-We invite GWU faculty interested in the systematic inquiry of teaching and learning to present their classroom research, big or small, completed or in progress, at a SoTL Poster Session that will be part of the 2017 GWU Teaching Day on Thursday, September 28.
-This poster session is sponsored by GW’s Academy of Distinguished Teachers, in conjunction with the University Teaching & Learning Center.
+GWU faculty interested in the systematic inquiry of teaching and learning to present their classroom research, big or small, completed or in progress, at a SoTL Poster Session that will be part of the GWU Teaching Day.
+Details for 2020 are not yet available.

 Suggested research strands: